Ayushjangid34/DailyExpenseSharingApplicationCONVIN/README.md

 ## Additional Point to keep in Mind
 - Always refer to the API documentation for logical requests.
 + The person creating the expense split must be a participant.
++ Ensure that every participant is registered before making API requests to avoid server errors.

 Feel free to ask queries ! 😊